Lopé National Park: Ecology

 Lopé National Park has dry weather compared to the rest of Gabon, being located in the rain shadow of the Chaillu Massif.
-In addition, there a low band of rainfall along the Ogooué River.
+In addition, there is a band of low rainfall along the Ogooué River.
 As a result, the landscape contains a complex mosaic of dense tropical rainforests and savannas.
-The boundary (called an ecotone) between the two habitats has shifted since the last ice age, with the rainforest expanding into the savanna, although the dry climate has allowed the savanna ecosystem to persist in the north of the park.
+Although the terrain is mostly monsoon forest, in the north the park contains the last remnants of grass savannas created in Central Africa during the last ice age, 15,000 years ago.
+The transition zone between the two habitats has shifted since the last ice age, with the rainforest expanding into the savanna, although the dry climate has allowed the savanna ecosystem to persist in the north of the park.

+Flora and fauna

 Because of the complex environment, the national park contains unusually high biodiversity across many taxa.
 Over 1,550 plant species have been recorded to date, with many regions of the park yet to be explored fully.

 In a survey of land snails in the park, 74 species were found from 12 different families.

 The park also provides critical habitat for the leopard, protecting healthy populations of its prey species including the red river hog, African forest buffalo, and cane rat.
-Other mammal species found in the part include the endangered giant pangolin and tree pangolin, often sharing nests with Microchiroptera bat species.
+Other mammal species found in the part include the endangered giant pangolin and tree pangolin, often sharing nests with microbats.